SysSurge/vera/README.md

 * Search control with real-time lookup.
 * Real-time search with built-in RESTful API.
 * Rich query language through the Query Parser; write complex rules or let the users make complex queries.
-* Hit highlighting
+* Hit highlighting.

 ### Storage
 * Uses the Azure Table Storage, so no SQL server or database setup is required.
 * Uses the Azure Blb Storage for images.
-* Temporary files are stored locally on each node
+* Temporary files are cached locally on each node for better performance.

 ### ASP.NET providers
 * Membership provider persists data in the Azure Table Storage.